BBC CHEVY HYDRAULIC ROLLER CAM EXTREME TORQUE TURN KEY 454/468 CUBIC INCH ENGINE 600 HP & 539 lb. feet of torque at 5300 rpm

 Be aware that some K&N filters have a very low micron rating, and we don't recommend them.
 All oil filters have a micron particle rating.
 If you want to run a low micron rated oil filter during the break-in period, that would be acceptable.
 Do not run the engine at high rpm during this break-in period with a low micron oil filter.
 The filtration on these oil filters is high, but the restriction is also very high and may reduce oil flow (volume) when running at wide open throttle or when the engine is cold.

 In our Dart block, the Wiseco forged pistons that we use are not made from the low expansion 4032 alloy material.
-Ours pistons are all made from 2618 Aircraft alloy.
+Ours are all made from 2618 Aircraft alloy.
 This type of alloy has a greater amount of expansion in the bore until fully warmed up, but not as much as some of the all out race pistons.
 Nonetheless, they do have more clearance until warmed up.
 Therefore, let the engine warm up before accelerating all out.
-You can start up and go at a normal driving pace with it cold for 10 min. or longer.
+You should start up and go at a mild driving pace for around 10 min. or longer.

 You must use a rev-limiter on this engine.
-Should you have a warranty issue, proof will be required.
+Should you have a warranty issue, proof that you have one will be required.
 A rev-limiter will allow you the freedom to drive without having to monitor the tach.
 Every car from the factory has this feature.
 Set the limiter to the peak hp rating of this engine or less for added protection.

 Engine break in: As soon as your engine is installed, check and reset the timing if needed.
 Get the car on the road as soon as possible, and run the engine in a somewhat aggressive mode, not exceeding 4,500 rpm for the first few hundred miles.